This information will help you understand early stage cancer of the oral cavity (mouth), including symptoms, diagnosis, and treatment.Back to top

 Risk Factors for Oral Cavity Cancer

 - Tobacco use.
-People who smoke cigarettes, cigars, or pipes or chew tobacco have a higher risk of oral cavity cancer.
+People who smoke cigarettes, cigars, pipes, or chew tobacco have a higher risk of oral cavity cancer.

 - Alcohol use.
 People who drink alcohol have a higher risk of oral cavity cancer.
 People who both drink alcohol and use tobacco increase their risk even more.

 - Sun exposure.
-Too much sun exposure can cause skin cancer of your lip.
+Too much sun exposure can cause skin cancer of your lip(s).

 - Age.
 People aged 65 to 74 have a higher risk of oral cavity cancer.
 This is because of their longer exposure to other risk factors.

 If you use tobacco or alcohol, you’re at higher risk for oral cavity cancers.
-We can help you to stop.
+We can help you stop or reduce these habits.
 If you would like help, talk with your healthcare provider.
 You can also make an appointment with our Tobacco Treatment Program by calling 212-610-0507.Back to top

 Signs and Symptoms of Oral Cavity Cancer

-The following changes in and around your oral cavity may be signs of cancer.
+The following changes in and around your oral cavity could be signs of cancer.
 They may also be caused by other things.
-However, you should see your healthcare provider if you have any of the following:
+You should see your healthcare provider if you have any of the following: